phil-willis/phil-willis.github.io/_posts/github.md

       └── deploy.yaml
   ```
 - `.github/workflows/` is where you put your Github actions yaml files

-## Simple branch workflow
+- Simple branch workflow
 - lightweight, branch flow that support collaboration
   1. Branch off of `main` and make your changes in parallel
     - If the `main` branch has updates you want to `rebase` with main so that your changes remain in front
   2. When you `feature`/`bug-fix`/`enhancement` is done, make a `PR` (Pull Request) against the remote `main` branch
   3. Other collaborators can add their review and comments.
 More commit can happen as a result of conversation
   4. Once approved the PR can be merged (always `squash & merge`)
   5. You can delete your `feature`/`bug-fix`/`enhancement` branch

-## Where to improve?
+- Where one can improve?
   - Add branch protection to `main` to prevent commits directly to the `main` branch
   - Can add Continuous Integration
   - We can add Continuous Deployment (on push or ) to a staging or production environment such as AWS/GCP/Azure
   - We can customize our Github flow with Github Actions
     - on push -> lint, unit-test, integration test, e2e
     - you can listen to event that happen to a repo, a schedule time, or event that happen outside of Github